 Change to Trust:

-- Notice of change of ownership confirming transfer to trust or new trustee should be sent to Council
+- Notice of change of ownership confirming transfer to trust, new trustees and/or change of a trustee company should be sent to Council

 Change of Tenant (lease):

 - Notice of change of ownership assignment of lease should be sent to Council (note: a lessee can only become a ratepayer under certain conditions including a minimum lease period of ten years.)

 - For more details contact the Tauranga City Council Land Information and Rates Team on 07 577 7000.

 - Notice of change of ownership correcting name; or